Create a Flow action

 - Follow the prompts.

-In your development store, create a workflow that uses the action.
+In your dev store, create a workflow that uses the action.
 For example, add the trigger that you created in the Triggers guide and this action to a workflow.

 If you created a custom configuration page, then ensure that the preview displays and that the custom configuration page is accessible.